 You’ve researched your audience.
 You’ve created mind-blowing content.
-You’re ready to launch your digital campaign.
-However, all your efforts will be wasted if you don’t have a robust analytics system in place right from the start.
+You’re ready to launch your digital marketing campaign.
+However, all your efforts will be wasted if you don’t have a robust analytics system in place from the start.

-Well,web analytics involves the collection, measurement, and analysis of website data.
+Web analytics involves the collection, measurement, and analysis of website data.
 Web analytics tools can provide lots of useful information about the origin of website traffic, how website users navigate and interact throughout a website, what content and web pages they're most engaged with, and how they exit the site.

 There are many reasons why using analytics tools is a no-brainer for digital marketers today.
 Here are three of the more important reasons:

-Helps you take data-led decisions
+It helps you make data-led decisions

 Using data is an effective way to use rational thought to improve performance.
 While it’s best practice to follow data-led decisions, we must always remind ourselves to ‘trust but verify’.

-Makes reporting easier
+It makes reporting easier

 Ultimately, marketers are trying to recreate scenarios that lead to commercial outcomes for their organizations or clients.
 You can do this by measuring and acting on the data trends you observe using web analytics software.

 But how exactly does this lead to commercial returns?
-Well, web analytics can help you understand your customers better.
+Well, web analytics can help you understand your customers better and see their journey across your channels.
 It tells you who they are, where they're coming from, and what their interests are.
 It tells you about their demographics and location.
 It also helps reveal any conversion challenges that might exist on your website.
 It helps you appreciate what consumers like or don’t like, and how they interact on your website.

 Some examples of analytics packages that are available include:

-The market leader and most commonly used analytics program is the free version of Google Analytics, or GA as it is sometimes known.
+The market leader and most commonly used analytics program is the free version of Google Analytics or GA as it is sometimes known.
 The paid version of GA, called Google Analytics 360, offers some additional functionality in terms of report validity and sample sizes.
 But it's mainly for websites that receive over 10 million page views per month.
 For the vast majority of websites, the free version of Google Analytics is perfectly fine.

+What is Google analytics used for?
 Because of its functionality and widespread adoption in the market, Google Analytics is seen by many marketers as the single source of truth for website traffic, engagement, and conversion data.

 Google Analytics is an excellent choice for most marketing needs.
 Some benefits of the standard, free version of Google Analytics include: